1

 Repco Supercars Championship

-Will Brown is looking to bounce back after a topsy-turvy 2023 campaign with Erebus Motorsport.
-The larrikin Queenslander is now looking to pull off a title upset in his first season with Triple Eight?
+Brown bounced back after a topsy-turvy 2023 campaign with Erebus Motorsport, with the larrikin Queenslander beating Broc Feeney to pull off a title upset in his first season with Triple Eight.

-Brown finished eighth overall in his maiden full-time season in 2021, which included a win in Sydney.
+A rookie in 2021, Brown finished eighth overall in his maiden full-time season, which included a win in Sydney.
 The 2022 season saw Brown go winless, with a podium at Sandown his clear highlight.

 Such was his undoubted talent that Brown already had a main game deal in place for 2021 with the team, for whom he had raced with in the enduros since 2018.